vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/1_setting_the_stage/1_Exponential_Growth.md

 Having established some basic principles of exponential growth, it's time for a first look at how we can use the math to argue about limits to our expectations.
 We'll concentrate on energy use.
 The United States Energy Information Administration (EIA) provides information on energy use from 1949 to the present.
 An appendix (E1: [3]) presents an approximate account of energy use from 1635-1945.
 Figure 1.2 displays the more recent portion of this history.

 7
 Lacking comparable data for the world, we use U.S. data simply to illustrate the more broadly applicable global growth trend.
-Even countries far behind are growing en- ergy use often faster than the 3% charac- teristic of U.S. history.
+Even countries far behind are growing energy use often faster than the 3% characteristic of U.S. history.
 Energy Production Rate (TW)
 1e12
 4.0